jethroo/lare_round/README.md

 # => 1.0
 ```

 This is accomplish by utilizing the largest remainder method.
-Which checks for the items with the largest rounding error (fractions) and increasing them iteratively as long as the sums do not match.
+Which checks for the items with the largest rounding error and increasing them iteratively as long as the sums do not match.
 Regarding the before mentioned expample each item
 is rounded down to 0.33 and then the algorithm adds 0.01 to one item thus making the sums equal.

 Item | Price